itsMeRaj69/localtonet-mc/README.md

 ## Restarting Localtonet

-Suppose your codespaces was shutdown and you want to start/restart localtonet, to do it, you have simply to use `./localtonet`.
+Suppose your Codespaces went shutdown and you want to start/restart localtonet, to do it!
+You simply have simply to run `./localtonet` (Also check for the [My Tunnels - TCP and UDP](https://localtonet.com/tunnel/tcpudp ) page to start the tunnel or to stop it.

 ## FAQ